jiahaoli57/FinOL/docs/source/key_features/optimizers.rst

 ``Adagrad``
 ~~~~~~~~~~~~

 :Description: AdaGrad is a family of sub-gradient algorithms for stochastic optimization.
-The algorithms belonging to that family are similar to second-order stochastic gradient descend with an approximation for the Hessian of the optimized function.
+The algorithms belonging to that family are similar to second-order stochastic gradient descent with an approximation for the Hessian of the optimized function.
 AdaGrad's name comes from Adaptative Gradient.
 Intuitively, it adapts the learning rate for each feature depending on the estimated geometry of the problem; particularly, it tends to assign higher learning rates to infrequent features, which ensures that the parameter updates rely less on frequency and more on relevance.
 :Source: `Adaptive Subgradient Methods for Online Learning and Stochastic Optimization <http://jmlr.org/papers/v12/duchi11a.html>`__.
 :Pseudo-Code:
 .. figure:: ../../images/optimizers/Adagrad.png
    :align: center
    :width: 450px

 ``Adam``
 ~~~~~~~~~~~~